 Like the rest of the Big 12, save for Iowa State and Texas, the Wildcats haven’t been able to control OU’s offense since Riley arrived in 2015.
 OU’s offense is averaging 45 points per game vs. K-State over that span, and two of those three games were played in the Little Apple.
 In terms of the Big 12, the Wildcats are in the middle of the pack in scoring defense and rushing defense.
 They are No. 1 in the conference in pass defense efficiency but No. 9 in rushing defense — look for the Sooners to try to take advantage of those flaws on the ground.

 When K-State has the ball

-Oklahoma’s defense gave up only 20 points vs TCU, and none to starting quarterback Shawn Robinson.
-The Sooners passed their first test since parting ways with defensive coordinator Mike Stoops, and they did so with flying colors.
+Oklahoma’s defense gave up only 20 points vs. TCU, none to starting quarterback Shawn Robinson.
+The Sooners passed their first test since parting ways with defensive coordinator Mike Stoops with flying colors.
 K-State won’t be much more of a test.
 The Wildcats are dead last in scoring offense in the Big 12, despite being No. 3 in rushing offense.
-Oklahoma’s rushing defense has been great all year, except for the Army game.
+Oklahoma’s rushing defense has been great all year except for the Army game.